What Comes After Wikipedia: Human-AI Collaboration

 Not Just Humans Either

-Wikipedia took 20 years and millions of contributors to cover what it covers — and it's still missing vast domains of specialized, practical, hard-won knowledge.
-The kind that lives in practitioners' heads, not textbooks.
-The kind that gets lost when someone retires or a company folds.
+But humans alone can’t reach what’s needed here.
+Wikipedia took twenty years and millions of contributors to cover what it covers — and it still misses vast domains of specialized, hard-won practitioner knowledge: the kind that lives in people’s heads rather than textbooks, the kind that disappears when someone retires or a company folds.

 The Right Model: Human Understanding + AI Structure